ChangyuChen347/review/README.md

 ```

 For training and evaluation on other datasets and models, you can refer to ```./training_scripts```, ```./MetaMath``` and ```./MAmmoTH```.
-You can also refer to the repos of [MetaMath](https://github.com/nlpxucan/WizardLM/tree/main/WizardMath), [MAmmoTH]() and [RFT](https://github.com/OFA-Sys/gsm8k-ScRel/tree/main) for more details about their evaluation and datasets.

 ### 2. Train with your own code
 If you'd like incorporate MFT into your own code, just add the following codes before feeding `input_ids` to the model. `MASK_INDEX` can be the `token_id` of a new added token`[mask]` or the`[pad]` in the original tokenizer, depending on your preference.